-My research interests are centred on population ecology, in particular the effect of environmental variability, climate and fishing on commercially important fish stocks within the North Atlantic, such as Barents Sea cod.
-I completed my PhD in 2015 at the University of Bergen, where my research focussed on the behaviour, ecology, and evolution of Barents Sea cod, as well as 19 other cod stocks that span the North Atlantic.
-I developed mechanistic modelling tools using Matlab to predict the effect of temperature on their behaviour, ecology and population dynamics.
+My research interests are centered on population ecology, in particular the effect of environmental variability, climate and fishing on commercially important fish stocks within the North Atlantic, such as Barents Sea cod.
+I completed my PhD in 2015 at the University of Bergen, where my research focused on the behavior, ecology, and evolution of Barents Sea cod, as well as 19 other cod stocks that span the North Atlantic.
+I developed mechanistic modeling tools using Matlab to predict the effect of temperature on their behavior, ecology and population dynamics.
 I subsequently spent one year as a postdoctoral fellow at Griffith University, where I developed statistical models to study the resilience of freshwater fish communities.

-I started work at CEES on 31st October 2016 as a postdoctoral research fellow, working on the CoDINA (Cod Diet and food web dyNAmics) research project.
+In started work at CEES on 31 st October 2016 as a postdoctoral research fellow, working on the Codina (Cod Diet and food web Dynamics) research project.
 This project is a collaboration between CEES (Joël Durant and Geir Ottersen), IMR, CEFAS, the University of Sheffield, and PINRO.

 CoDINA - Cod: DIet and food web dyNAmics